cloudflare/cloudflare-docs/content/pages/platform/direct-upload.md

 # Direct Uploads

-With Direct Uploads, you can bring your prebuilt assets directly to Pages.
-Bring your own Continuous Integration (CI) tooling to handle the build and deploy your website's assets straight to the Cloudflare edge network.
+Direct Uploads enable you to upload your prebuilt assets to the Pages platform and deploy them to the Cloudflare edge network.
+This guide will instruct you how to upload your assets using Wrangler or the Drag and Drop method.

 ## Upload methods

-Once you have your prebuilt assets ready, there are two ways to begin uploading:
+After you have your prebuilt assets ready, there are two ways to begin uploading:

 * [Wrangler](/pages/platform/direct-upload/#wrangler-cli).
 * [Drag and Drop](/pages/platform/direct-upload/#drag-and-drop).

 {{<Aside type= "note">}}

-Within a direct uploads project, you can switch between creating deployments with either Wrangler or Drag and Drop.
-However, you cannot create deployments with these methods on a standard Git integrated project.
+Within a Direct Uploads project, you can switch between creating deployments with either Wrangler or Drag and Drop.
+However, you cannot create deployments with Direct Uploads on a project that you created through Git integration on the dashboard.
+Only projects created with Direct Uploads can be updated with Direct Uploads.

 {{</Aside>}}